Trending Topics

 GettyImages-2191760233

-Join us for a powerful webinar exploring how Thorn is leveraging cutting-edge technology to defend and rescue children from sexual abuse and exploitation in the digital age.
+Join us for a powerful webinar exploring how Thorn, a nonprofit organization that builds technology to defend children from sexual abuse, is leveraging cutting-edge technology to defend and rescue children from sexual abuse and exploitation in the digital age.

-The session will also highlight Thorn’s partnership with Veritone, showcasing how both organizations are harnessing artificial intelligence for good.
+This session highlights Thorn’s partnership with Veritone, showcasing how both organizations are harnessing artificial intelligence for good.
 You’ll learn how AI-powered solutions are accelerating the identification of harmful content, improving investigative workflows, mitigating vicarious trauma in investigators and ultimately helping to safeguard children worldwide.

-Whether you’re a technology leader, policymaker, nonprofit professional or simply passionate about using innovation for social impact, this webinar will provide a compelling look at how mission-driven organizations are working together to create a safer digital world.
+Whether you’re a technology leader, policymaker, nonprofit professional or simply passionate about using innovation for social impact, this webinar provides a compelling look at how mission-driven organizations are working together to create a safer digital world.

-By attending this webinar you will be able to:
+By viewing this webinar you will be able to:

 • Identify key trends and emerging threats related to child sexual abuse material and online exploitation.